-0: Output 1: Input
+0: Output1: Input

 The PxCn bit is used to control the pin type selection.
-Here the "x" can be A and B. However, the actual available bits for each I/O Port may be different.
+Here the "x" can be A, B or C. However, the actual available bits for each I/O Port may be different.

 I/O Port Source Current Selection